-As part of our decentralized management approach, Securitas has to set and follow up on strict financial targets by continuously measuring and monitoring the Group's performance from the branch offices to Group level.
+As part of our decentralized management approach, Securitas has to set strict financial targets and follow up the targets by continuously measuring and monitoring the Group's performance from the branch offices to Group level.
 The financial model makes it possible to monitor a number of key figures that can be understood by all managers.
 Each branch has its own statement of income, for which it is fully responsible.
 It also helps managers to understand the connection between risks and opportunities, and how various factors impact their areas of responsibility as well as how we can monitor and control these factors.
-Refer to pages 42-43 for more information.
+Refer to pages 48-49 for more information.